pagkly/Zed/Investopedia3/Leveraged Buyout (LBO) Definition.md

 Leveraged Buyout (LBO) Definition
 ## What Is a Leveraged Buyout?

-A leveraged buyout (LBO) is the acquisition of another company using a significant amount of borrowed money to meet the [cost of acquisition](https://www.investopedia.com/terms/c/costofacquisition.asp).
+A leveraged buyout (LBO) is the acquisition of another company using a significant amount of borrowed money to meet the [[cost of acquisition]](https://www.investopedia.com/terms/c/costofacquisition.asp).
 The assets of the company being acquired are often used as collateral for the loans, along with the assets of the acquiring company.

 ### Key Takeaways